Unreal Engine 5: History

 The cave system in the "Lumen in the Land of Nanite" Unreal Engine 5 demo was generated using real-world photogrammetry assets imported into the Nanite engine rather than detailed by hand.

 Unreal Engine 5 was revealed on May 13, 2020, supporting all existing systems that could run Unreal Engine 4, including the PlayStation 5 and Xbox Series X/S. It was released in early access on May 26, 2021, and formally launched for developers on April 5, 2022.

 Epic Games worked with Sony to optimize Unreal Engine 5 for the PlayStation 5.
-To demonstrate the ease of use of the engine, both companies collaborated on a demo called "Lumen in the Land of Nanite" for the PlayStation 5 which featured a photorealistic cave setting that could be explored by players.
+To demonstrate the engine's ease of use, both companies collaborated on a demo called "Lumen in the Land of Nanite" for the PlayStation 5 which featured a photorealistic cave setting that players could explore.
 The demo was showcased during the May 2020 reveal of the engine, and leveraged Nanite, Lumen, and assets from the Quixel library.
 Epic also affirmed that the Xbox Series X/S would fully support Unreal Engine 5.

 Epic has used its game Fortnite as a testbed for Unreal Engine 5.
 The game was updated to use Unreal Engine 5 in December 2021.
 Briefly after, Epic released The Matrix Awakens, a promotional game demo for the 2021 movie The Matrix Resurrections, to showcase Unreal Engine 5 and other technology (such as MetaHuman Creator).

 Unreal Engine 5 was made available to download in April 2022.
 It included a redesigned Unreal Editor with new animation and modelling tools.
 Some of the first major titles making full use of the new engine were released in 2023, including the Layers of Fear remake, Remnant 2 and Immortals of Aveum.